entur/anshar/Validation.md

 ### Auto shut off
 The validator stores all validation results and a zipped byte-array of the actual XML in a distributed map.
 To avoid memory-issues, the validator is automatically switched off when either 20 XML-documents have been validated, or the combined size of the zipped XML has reached 4 MB - both values are configurable.
-The results and all related data is available until validation is switched on again.
+The results will be automatically deleted after a configurable amount of time.